VarunDT/tswd-portfolio/final-project-part-two.md

 ### Future Scope/Conclusion
 - Speculate on future trends like VR/AR blending e-sports and traditional sports.
 - Highlight the potential for hybridization and complementary growth between the two.
 - Conclude that both domains offer unique strengths and can coexist, appealing to different preferences and cultural contexts.
+---

+# Wireframes / Storyboards
+**Link to Shorthand**
+The story on Shorthand is a rough demo of what the final project will look like.
+It is currently incomplete but will be finished before the final presentation next week.

+---

+# Data Visualizations

+---

 # User research